ldscavo/elmish-playground/README.md

-# Fable Minimal App
+# Elmish Playground

-This is a small Fable app project so you can easily get started and add your own code progressively.
-For more comprehensive templates [check this page](https://fable.io/docs/2-steps/your-first-fable-project.html).
+This is a small breakable Fable/Elmish project I'm using to experiment and tinker with this stack.

 ## Requirements